gitextensions/GitExtensionsDoc/source/settings.rst

         Enable this option to see diff against each of the revision parents, combined diff including.

+      .. setting:: Vertical ruler position

+        Position for ruler.
+        .. todo:: Any effect?

   .. settingspage:: SSH

   This page allows you to configure the SSH client you want Git to use.
 Git Extensions is optimized for PuTTY.
 Git Extensions